-It’s that time of year again!
+It’s almost that time of year again!
 On and around January 1st, many peoples’ thoughts will turn to what kind of 2018 they want to have and what positive choices they can make in order to improve their chances.
 In his article, “The Psychology of New Years’ Resolutions”, Professor of Behavioral Addiction Mark Griffiths lays out the following helpful tips:

 Be realistic.
 You need to begin by making resolutions that you can keep and that are practical.
 If you want to reduce your alcohol intake because you tend to drink alcohol every day, don’t immediately go teetotal.
 Try to cut out alcohol every other day or have a drink once every three days.
 Also, breaking up the longer-term goal into more manageable short-term goals can be beneficial and more rewarding.
 The same principle can be applied to exercise or eating more healthily.

 Do one thing at a time.
 One of the easiest routes to failure is to have too many resolutions.
 If you want to be fitter and healthier, do just one thing at a time.
 Give up drinking.
 Give up smoking.
 Join a gym.
 Eat more healthily.
 But don’t do them all at once, just choose one and do your best to stick to it.
 Once you have got one thing under your control, you can begin a second resolution.

 Be SMART.
 Anyone working in a job that includes setting goals will know that goals should be SMART, that is, specific, measurable, achievable, realistic and time-bound.
 Resolutions shouldn’t be any different.
 Cutting down alcohol drinking is an admirable goal, but it’s not SMART.
 Drinking no more than two units of alcohol every other day for one month is a SMART resolution.
 Connecting the resolution to a specific goal can also be motivating, for example, dropping a dress size or losing two inches off your waistline in time for the next summer holiday.